vinodkd/devmetrix/README.md

 - [X] Fix such that all files in sources.csv can be loaded
 - [ ] Create tools to manipulate data instead of current manual steps.
+- [X] refactor devmetrix.js to make it more understandable - steps made into functions etc.

 Credits
 -------